wowi42/GoLoadB/README.md

 GoLB
 ====

-GoLB is a Go Sticky Round Robin Load balancer, which work with Redis.
+GoLB is a Go Sticky Round Robin Load balancer.

 ```
 {